 Enjoy yourself!

-This is your time to shine!
-You have worked hard now enjoy the sense of accomplishment that comes from dedication and hard work.
+This is your moment to shine!
+You’ve worked hard, now enjoy the sense of accomplishment that comes from dedication and hard work.

-Keep in mind: there will be performances where everything goes as planned and other times, there may be some surprises along the way.
-This is the nature of the game!
-Performing builds resiliancy!
-And the more you do it, the easier it will be!
+Remember, not every performance will go perfectly, and that’s okay.
+There may be some surprises along the way and this is the nature of the game!
+Performing builds resilience and confidence.
+And the more you do it, the easier and more rewarding it becomes!